-- → Set jumpers on the back of the controller: 0-10VDC (default), 0-20mA, or RT/DI (passive temperature or binary) - → Match sensor range to input display range.
+- → Set jumpers on the back of the controller: 0-10VDC (default), 0-20mA, or RT/DI (passive temperature or binary) - → Match sensor range to input display.
 With a differential pressure transmitter having 0-200 Pa measuring range set 01U1 display minimum to 0 and 01U2 display maximum to 200.
 The allowable range value of -50-205 may be adjusted with multipliers in 01U3.
-The largest displayable values are -990-9999. - → Passive temperature input is NTC 10k@25°C (77°F).
+The largest displayable values are -990-9999. - ➔ Passive temperature input is NTC 10k@25°C (77°F).
 Specified accuracy can only be guaranteed using Vector Controls Sxx-Tn10 sensors.
-Range values described above also apply to temperature inputs. - → Display resolution (01u1 and 01u2) - Limiting the display range increases set point resolution.
+Range values described above also apply to temperature inputs.

+→ Display resolution (01u1 and 01u2)

+Limiting the display range increases set point resolution.
 A range <25 provides set point steps of 0.1°C (0.2°F).
-A range <125 provides set point steps of 0.5 °C (1.0 °F).
-Larger ranges increase by 1.0 step.
+A range <125 provides set point steps of 0.5°C(0.1°F).
+Larger ranges increase by 1 step.
 Square root input range (0xu3) has no influence.

-Note: Fahrenheit and differential step widths are doubled. - → Open contact as input type (01u0 = 4 or 5): For an open contact input set the jumper to RT/DI and parameter 01u0 to open contact (4 or 5).
+Note: Fahrenheit and differential steps are doubled.

+- → New Feature: open contact as input type (01u0 = 4 or 5): For an open contact input set the jumper to RT/DI and parameter 01u0 to open contact (4 or 5).
 If set to 4 (open contact direct), an open contact reads as a high value (100%), a closed contact as a low value (0%).
 If set to 5 (open contact reversed), an open contact reads as low value (0%) and a closed contact as high value (100%).
-Note: sensor calibration does not work for binary inputs.

-- → Potentiometer input (01u0 = 6).
+Note: sensor calibration does not work for binary inputs. - → New Feature: potentiometer input (01u0 = 6).
 A potentiometer may be connected to a passive input to control the setpoint of a control loop.
 With the input display minimum and maximum values the range of the potentiometer can be defined in 100 ohms steps.
 For example setting the 1u01 to 50 and 1u02 to 120 represents a potentiometer from 5k to 12k Ohm.
 The resistance is measured and calculated into a 0-100% value.
 Based on the potentiometer input, the setpoint will now be moved between the upper and lower setpoint limits of the control loop.
 There are other uses for the potentiometer input.
 For example, the controller can be enabled and disabled remotely with a potentiometer using an input in potentiometer mode assigned to the Auxiliary Function Enable/Disable (1FU).
-Or use Alarm/Interlocks assigned to the potentiometer input to activate or deactivate outputs.
-With the potentiometer fully on, for example, another interlock could activate a boost mode.
-The potentiometer could then read OFF (65°F) to Full (85°F).
+Or use Alarm/Interlocks assigned to the potentiometer could then read OFF (65°F) to Full (85°).
 Add one more wire connected to a 10k-2 resistor and measure the room temperature as well.
-Thus with 3 wires in total (potentiometer, common, room temperature) a well-functioning low-cost operation terminal may be realized. - → Light control mode: toggle and dimmer switch (01u0 = 7): Manage lighting with TCX2 and special functions such as alarms, time schedules and automatic occupied/unoccupied mode switch can be used for occupant convenience and to reduce lighting costs.
+Thus with 3 wires in total (potentiometer, common, room temperature) a well-functioning low cost operation terminal may be realized.

+→ New Feature: light control mode: toggle and dimmer switch (01u0 = 7): Manage lighting with TCX2 and special functions such as alarms, time schedules and automatic occupied/unoccupied mode switch can be used for occupant convenience and to reduce lighting costs.
 With this feature building light is controlled by using push-button switches in the room connected to passive inputs on TCX2.
 A passive input is assigned directly to an output connected to a relay for the light.
 This is achieved by setting xd01 to 9.
 An analog output is assigned directly to an input by assigning xA00 to 7.
 Use binary outputs for on/off lights or add an analog output for dimming.
 Pressing the push-button switch for less than 2 seconds will toggle the binary output.
 For dimming, pressing the push-button switch for longer than 2 seconds will change the input value by 10% per second from 0% to 100% and again back to 0%.